TheFauxDreamer/SoulLink/README.md

 - **Mix & Match Generations** - select any base game, with any combination of pokemon gens from 1-9
 - **Custom ROM Hack Support** - playing a completely custom ROM hack game?
 We now support fakemon, sprits, routes etc!

+### WIP Features
+- **Gen 5 era sprites** - _In Progress_ - prefer the look of the DS era games?
+Toggle DS sprites (thanks to PK Showdown)
+- **Gen 3 era sprites** - same as the above, just need to find sprites in this style for all generations
+- **Simple ROM Hacks** - add support for ROM hacks that just have a custom map/gyms but use legit pokemon

 ## How it works

 Pick your generation & game, add Pokémon as you catch them, and it handles the rest.
 Click to add a soul link to your team and it'll warn you about rule violations.
 When a Pokémon faints, its soul link partner gets removed automatically and keeps track.